 - 1. Explain the purpose of each chemical component in an experiment, and how it aids in the ultimate goal of the experiment. - 2.
-Troubleshoot an experiment with the intention of improving the outcome. - 3.
-Operate standard biochemistry laboratory equipment including centrifuges, thermocyclers, gel apparatus and power supplies, spectrophotometer, shakers, fraction collectors, and gravity chromatography columns. - 4.
+Troubleshoot an experiment with the intention of improving the outcome.

+- Measure and calculate results using standard biochemistry laboratory equipment including centrifuges, thermocyclers, gel apparatus and power supplies, spectrophotometer, shakers, fraction collectors, and gravity chromatography columns. - 4.
 Perform techniques common to biochemistry lab including PCR, electrophoresis, western blots, kinetics, expression of recombinant proteins, isolation and purification of DNA, and growth of bacterial cells. - 5.
-Write results of experiments in lab reports that include background information on the topic, a plan to accomplish the experiment, an outline of the theory behind relevant lab techniques, and results/discussion of the experimental outcome.
+Interpret results of experiments in lab reports that include background information on the topic, a plan to accomplish the experiment, an outline of the theory behind relevant lab techniques, and results/discussion of the experimental outcome. - 6.
+Devise an experiment using previously practiced techniques